Medusa reveals something the Greeks already suspected. Beauty and terror are not opposites. They are twins.

 Now we must step away from Sparta.

-In Troy a child is born.
-Paris, son of Priam and Hecuba.
+In Troy a child is born to Priam and Hecuba.
 Before his birth, Hecuba dreams she gives birth to a burning torch that sets the city ablaze (Apollodorus, Bibliotheca 3.12.5).
+The same prophetic logic that governed Perseus, Oedipus, and the containment of Thetis now governs this child.
+Prophecy in Greek myth is not warning.
+It is mechanism.
+The infant Paris is exposed on Mount Ida to die.
+He does not die.

 Paris grows not as warrior but as herdsman.
 He learns to judge cattle.
-Ancient sources repeatedly note his skill in livestock contests (Hyginus, Fabulae 92).
-But his heroic lineage is revealed early.
-While still a child he routed a band of cattle-thieves and restored the stolen herd, and for this deed he received the name Alexandros, “protector of men.”
-But he does not yet know he is a prince.
-He stands outside the political order.
-Like Atalanta, raised apart.
+Ancient sources record his skill in livestock competitions (Hyginus, Fabulae 92), and while still unaware of his royal blood he routed a band of cattle thieves and restored the stolen herd, earning the name Alexandros, protector of men.[1]
+He administers small justice well.
+But he stands entirely outside the political order.
+He does not know the oaths sworn in Sparta.
+He does not know the machine already running.

 The Greeks do not say the war is justified.
 They say it is understandable.
-Helen stands there not as a villain but as a phenomenon.

 Would that evil death had pleased me when first I followed your son here, leaving my bridal chamber, my kinsmen, and my child.